Murray State University: Shield

-The Shield has the heraldic coat of arms of the family of William Murray, Earl of Mansfield, and Lord Chief Justice of Great Britain in 1756.
+The school's shield has the heraldic coat of arms of the family of William Murray, Earl of Mansfield, and Lord Chief Justice of Great Britain in 1756.
 William Murray is an ancestor of the Murray family from whom the city and the university take their names.
-The shield is blue with a double gold border—its three stars represent hope, endeavor, and achievement.
+The shield is blue with a double gold border.
+Its three stars represent hope, endeavor, and achievement.

 Campus

 Quad

 Two students walk out of Pogue Library near the statue of founder Rainey T. Wells.

 The oldest and most easily recognizable buildings on the Murray State campus are situated around a large, grassy, tree-lined area on the south side of the campus.
 This part of the campus, known as the Quad, is bounded by 16th Street to the west, 15th Street to the east, Lovett Auditorium to the north, and Wilson Hall to the south.

 In the southwest corner of the Quad is the oldest building on campus, now known as Wrather West Kentucky Museum.
 It was first known as the Administration Building and then as Wrather Hall, and housed classrooms and offices, before it became a museum.
 Ground for Wrather was broken on October 15, 1923, and it has been in use since 1924.
 The building was placed on the National Register of Historic Places in 1975, and features a large auditorium that is frequently used for lectures and meetings.

 Faculty Hall, Wells Hall, and the Arthur J. Bauernfeind Business Building line the western edge of the Quad.
 The Lowry Center, Pogue Library, and the Price Doyle Fine Arts Center line the eastern side of the Quad.
 The 11-story Doyle Fine Arts Center is the tallest building on campus, housing numerous classrooms, practice rooms, recital halls, the Robert E. Johnson Theatre, Clara Eagle Art Gallery, WKMS-FM, and television studios used for student work.